 It was a sight to behold.

-It was totally misrepresentative, such is the case with this story in the New York Times.
+Such is the case with this story in the New York Times.

-With the economy beginning to slow, the current expansion has a chance to become the first sustained period of economic growth since World War II that fails to offer a prolonged increase in real wages in most workers.
+With the economy beginning to slow, the current expansion has a chance to become the first sustained period of economic growth since World War II that fails to offer a prolonged increase in real wages for most workers.

 Wait a second.

-That situation is adding to fears among Republicans, the economy will hurt vulnerable incumbents in this year's midterm elections, even though overall growth has been healthy for much of the last five years.
+That situation is adding to fears among Republicans the economy will hurt vulnerable incumbents in this year's midterm elections, even though overall growth has been healthy for much of the last five years.

 Until the last year, stagnating wages were somewhat offset by the rising value of benefits, especially health insurance, which caused overall compensation for most Americans to continue increasing.

-Since last summer, however, the value of workers' benefits has also failed to keep pace with inflation, according to government uh data.
+Since last summer, however, the value of workers' benefits has also failed to keep pace with inflation, according to government data.

 Moreover, polls show the Americans are less satisfied or less dissatisfied with the economy than they were in the early 80s or early 90s.

-Rising house and stock values have lifted the net worth of many families over the last few years, and interest rates remain fairly low.
+Rising house and stock values have lifted the net worth of many families over the last few years and interest rates remain fairly low.

 Why couldn't you say more satisfied when you write the story?

-Why couldn't you say polls show that Americans are more satisfied with the economy than they because that's what less dissatisfied means?
+Why couldn't you say polls show that Americans are more satisfied with the economy than they, because that's what less dissatisfied means?

 That doesn't make sense here.